-Although the material is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).
+Although the material is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may cause transient discomfort characterised by tearing or conjunctival redness (as with windburn).
+Slight abrasive damage may also result.

 Ultraviolet (UV) radiation can damage the lens of the eye.
 Many arc welders experience the condition known as "arc-eye", which is a sensation of sand in the eyes.
 The condition is caused by excessive eye exposure to UV.
 Exposure to ultraviolet rays may also increase the skin effects of some industrial chemicals (coal tar and cresol compounds, for example).